B-McDonnell/autopi/tests/automated_tests/automated_tests.md

 Each function will be executed exactly as expected for 'unittest'.
 If you want to know how to do something test-wise, look up documentation for 'unittest'.
 Group tests into different `\*\_test.py` files as you think makes logical sense, group into classes as makes logical sense.
 Keep tests for particular scripts in the same folder.
 If you want input files/configuration files/etc., feel free to add subdirectories or other files to a folder as you wish.
 As long as you do not want a file to be treated as a test, don't name it like one.

-No order is guaranteed for executing the tests in each file or whether the tests in one file execute before another.
+No execution order for test files or tests in a file is guaranteed.